Lena Pope Early Learning Center at University of North Texas

 Health Science Center

 Our educators continue to play a pivotal role in creating a nurturing and innovative learning space.
-This year, our teachers received training in Healthy Habits, This course offers ideas for promoting healthy eating and active play in the early childhood environment.
-The teachers learned why and how to develop nutrition strategies for working with families to promote proper nutrition practices at home, and curriculum enrichment ideas for increasing healthy lifestyle choices and reducing obesity.
+This year, our teachers received training in Nutrition and Fitness practices.
+This course offers ideas for promoting healthy eating and active play in the early childhood environment.
+The teachers learned why and how to develop a nutrition strategy for working with families to promote proper nutrition practices at home, as well as curriculum enrichment ideas to increase healthy lifestyle choices and reduce obesity.

 Our commitment to maintaining the Nature Explore Classroom is unwavering.
 Regular upkeep, such as grass cutting and cultivating seasonal vegetables, ensures the space remains vibrant and welcoming.
 These efforts, coupled with our year-round programming and community involvement, create an environment where children and families can thrive together.